star-hengxing/libuipc/docs/api_docs/uipc/geometry/AttributeCollection/index.md

 ---
 title: AttributeCollection
-description: A collection of geometry attributes.
+description: A collection of geometries attributes.
 generator: doxide
 ---

 # AttributeCollection

 **class  AttributeCollection**

-A collection of geometry attributes.
+A collection of geometries attributes.

-All geometry attributes in the collection always have the same size.
+All geometries attributes in the collection always have the same size.